 Moz’s landing page starts off strong with a simple hero section and five well-known brands using its product.
 Doing this creates credibility, and entices the user to read on.

-Scrolling down, you’ll see an explainer video briefly telling the reader about its product, and below that are the six main features of the Moz tool.
 The compelling headlines, snappy copy, clear images, and bright CTA buttons beautifully showcase the benefits and features and entice action.

-Their final seal of approval is social proof — customer testimonials and awards prove this product is
+Their final seal of approval is social proof — customer testimonials and awards prove this product is worth the investment.

 2. Asana